 - Working with other sector bodies to lobby for local and national support for museums to be maintained despite governmental cuts.

 - Increasing philanthropic gifts through campaigning for tax and other incentives to encourage lifetime donations, such as the Cultural Gifts Scheme (see A Guide to Giving Art for more information).

 - Seeking ways to stop works of art in the public domain from being sold and lost from public view, most recently focused on the Wedgwood Collection in Staffordshire, Northampton Museum and Art Gallery’s sculpture of Sekhemka and Henry Moore’s Draped Seated Woman.

-If there is a sale, closure or other issue you think we need to be aware of or more vocal about, please let us know by contacting Aalia Kamal, Policy Manager, at email@example.com.
+If there is a sale, closure or other issue you think we need to be aware of or more vocal about, please let us know by contacting Aalia Kamal, policy manager, at firstname.lastname@example.org.